electronicsleep/SystemCapture/README.md

 Useful for keeping an eye on processes running using CPU (similar to SAR report)

-Threshold automatically set to the number of CPU cores on the system.
+Threshold automatically set to the CPU cores on the system. (will only capture when load is high)

 **Checks:** w, top, vmstat, netstat -ta, ps -ef, df